rangamramesh/dice/README.md

 # dice
-Dice Game with Viewmodel and Data binding
+Dice Game with MVVM and Data binding